martinbobbio/frontend-challenge-meli/README.md

 npm install
 ```

-3. Create a .env file in the root directory of the project and add the following environment variables:
+3. Create a .env.development file in the root directory of the project and add the following environment variables:

 ```plaintext
 REACT_APP_API_URL=<api-url>